wilmoore/frontend-packagers/readme.md

 **NOTES**:

 -  For most projects, speed won't be an issue; however, it may be more import for some.
+-  These benchmarks were taken from the *[component][component]* documentation; thus depending on your setup and dependencies, YMMV.

 Supported JavaScript Module formats